Esters header image

 Esters- Structure and formation

-Esters are very easy to make, simply mix equal amounts of an alcohol and a carboxylic acid in a test-tube as shown opposite, a few drops of concentrated sulfuric acid is added to act as a catalyst, since the preparation of esters from alcohols and carboxylic acids is a reversible reaction addition of the concentrated sulfuric acid, a powerful dehydrating agent, it will help push the position of equilibrium toward the products.
-The test-tube is then placed in a beaker of hot water.
+Esters are very easy to make and they can be made relatively quickly in the lab, simply mix equal amounts of an alcohol and a carboxylic acid in a test-tube as shown opposite, a few drops of concentrated sulfuric acid is added to act as a catalyst, since this method of preparing esters from alcohols and carboxylic acids is a reversible reaction addition of the concentrated sulfuric acid, a powerful dehydrating agent, it will help push the position of equilibrium toward the products.
+The test-tube containing these reactants is then placed in a beaker of hot water.
 The carboxylic acid and the alcohol then react in a condensation reaction or esterification reaction to produce an ester and release the small molecule water.
 A general equation for this esterification reaction can be written as:

 general equation for an esterification reaction